IMADILKHAN/Trivia-App/README.md

 ## Full Stack Trivia

-Full stack trivia app, with focus on its back end, App has all the CRUD functionality.Its based on restful routing principles .
+Full stack trivia app, with focus on its back end, App gives the player questions according to there difficult levels and points are added or subtracted based on players answer .
 CORS is enabled on the backend.

 ### Tech Stack